neogeek/raspar/DOCUMENTATION.md

 ### formatCache([res])  *private method*

-Parses local cache and adds cached flag to the returned result.
+Parses local cache and adds cached property to the returned result.